-In the past year, the Department completed an asset management and planning study funded in part through a grant from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
-This year the Department is beginning engineering design for water main replacement projects for those sections identified as priorities in the asset study.
+As reported last year, the Department completed an asset management and planning study funded in part through a grant from the New Hampshire Department of Environmental Services (NHDES) which encompassed expanding the water system inventory; organizing and incorporating the water system geographic system (GIS) data and the Town's existing GIS data into a web-based GIS; updating the water distribution model; and, prioritizing water main improvement projects and a capital spending plan.
+This year the Department is beginning the first major project by replacing almost 3 miles of aging water main on Main Street and Mountain Road.

-While the asset management and planning study will be critical in helping to achieve water conservation goals, other efforts include the Cross Connection and Backflow Testing Program which tests all backflow prevention devices twice per year at businesses, schools and municipal buildings.
+While the asset management and planning study will be critical in helping to achieve water conservation goals, other efforts include the Cross Connection and Backflow Testing Program which tested all 107 backflow prevention devices twice per year at 54 local businesses, schools and municipal buildings in 2015.

-The Department applied for a received a grant from NHDES for a town-wide acoustic leak detection survey of the water distribution system.
-This will again assist in our conservation efforts by identifying leaks.
-The Department has continued to make significant progress in identifying unaccounted water in the distribution system which is now down to 5% and well below the State average as noted by NHDES.
+Through a grant from NHDES, the Department completed another town-wide acoustic leak detection survey of the water distribution system in 2015.
+This tool assists in our conservation efforts by identifying leaks.
+The Department has continued to make progress in identifying unaccounted water in the distribution system which has averaged 16.5% over the past 4 years.